 - Why do some treatments work for some people and not for others?

 - What can be done to prevent going from episodic to chronic?

 - Is there hope for someone with chronic migraine who has not responded to anything they’ve tried?

 Professor of Neurology & Ophthalmology

-Deborah I. Friedman, M.D., M.P.H., is a professor in the department of neurology and the department of ophthalmology at the UT Southwestern Medical Center.
-A neuro-ophthalmologist, Dr. Friedman is chief of the division of headache medicine, and the founding director of UT Southwestern’s Headache and Facial Pain Program.
-Dr. Friedman is board certified in neurology, with subspecialty certification in headache medicine by the United Council for Neurologic Subspecialties.
+Deborah I. Friedman, MD, MPH, is a professor in the departments of neurology and ophthalmology at the UT Southwestern Medical Center.
+Dr. Friedman is a neuro-ophthalmologist and headache medicine specialist, the founding director of UT Southwestern’s headache and facial pain program.
+Dr. Friedman is board-certified in neurology by the American Board of Psychiatry and Neurology, with subspecialty certification in headache medicine by the United Council for Neurologic Subspecialties.
 Dr. Friedman is a fellow of the American Academy of Neurology, the American Headache Society, and the North American Neuro-Ophthalmology Society.